-The city of Rolla currently has sidewalk codes that address maintenance and construction as part of new development.
+As of 2011, the city of Rolla currently has sidewalk codes that address maintenance and construction as part of new development.
 Sidewalks exist in the downtown area, and are generally of good condition.
 However, the adequacy of sidewalks in Rolla is only fair.
 Width of existing sidewalks is sufficient, and the majority of sidewalks have ramps where they join the street.